John Schubeck: Personal life and death

 Schubeck was one of the earliest millionaire local television news anchors.
 He generated around $1 million a year during his stints.
 However, he battled alcoholism throughout his life.
-He died from kidney and liver failure at age 61.
+He died in Stember 1997 from kidney and liver failure at age 61.
 Friends say that the stress of covering news events, often involving calamity, contributed to his alcoholism, his career setbacks, and untimely death.
 He died in relative obscurity at Columbia West Hills Medical Center.
 His obituary appeared in The New York Times.
 The story provided a tribute to a fellow journalism colleague, close friend and co-anchor Tritia Toyota, who reportedly paid for his memorial services.